Xun Yu: Early life

-Xun Yu was from Yingchuan Commandery (around present-day Xuchang, Henan), and was born in a family of government officials.
+Xun Yu was from Yingchuan Commandery (around present-day Xuchang, Henan), and was born into a family of government officials.
 He was described in historical records as a tall and handsome gentleman.
-His grandfather, Xun Shu, served as a local governor and had eight sons who were nicknamed the "Eight Dragons of the Xun Family"; an uncle of Xun Yu, Xun Shuang, served as one of the Three Ducal Ministers, while Xun Yu's father Xun Fan was the chancellor of the principality of Jibei.
+His grandfather, Xun Shu (荀淑), served as a local governor and had eight sons who were nicknamed the "Eight Dragons of the Xun Family"; an uncle of Xun Yu, Xun Shuang, served as one of the Three Ducal Ministers, while Xun Yu's father Xun Gun was the chancellor of the principality of Jibei.

-Xun Yu proved to be a talented youth, and was evaluated by the scholar He Yong as "someone capable of assisting kings" (王佐之才).
+Xun Yu proved to be a talented youth and was evaluated by the scholar He Yong as "someone capable of assisting kings" (王佐之才).
 In 189, he was nominated as a xiaolian (civil service candidate) and began his career in the civil service.
-When the warlord Dong Zhuo seized control of the capital Luoyang, Xun Yu feared for his safety and resigned, returning to Ji Province (present day Hebei).
+When the warlord Dong Zhuo seized control of the capital Luoyang, Xun Yu feared for his safety and resigned, returning to Ji Province (present-day Hebei).

 In the subsequent years, warlords quickly rose in each region; Xun Yu first served Yuan Shao, whose power base was in Ji Province, but later left him and went to serve Cao Cao in 191.
-Cao Cao recognised Xun Yu's talent and he exclaimed, "Here comes my Zifang!" when Xun Yu arrived, and he appointed Xun as an army commandant.
+Cao Cao recognised Xun Yu's talent and he exclaimed, "Here comes my Zifang!"
+When Xun Yu arrived, he appointed Xun as an army commandant.